 For example, if your listing is shown 100 times and you get five clicks, your traffic potential would be 100.

-If your traffic potential is high, but you have a low CTR, it could indicate that your listing is not relevant for the keyword you are targeting.
+If your traffic potential is high, but you have a low CTR, it could indicate that your listing is irrelevant to the keyword you are targeting.

 You can check your traffic potential in Google Search Console.
 Just go to Search Traffic > Search Analytics and then filter by impressions.